 The best way to harness this potential is to "maximise output while minimising costs" when promoting tourism, he said.

 "Everything ranging from the varieties of music and food is a part of our cultural heritage which have to be put across to the world...if we work towards targeted development we can maximise output while minimising costs.
-Each state should pick a few destinations and
+Each state should pick a few destinations and create world class tourism infrastructure and draw the world there," the PM said.

 In addition to attracting tourists from abroad, inter-state tourism should also be encouraged, Modi said.